paliAli/Forest_fires_timeseries/README.md

 # Forest_fires_timeseries
-Monitoring fires in Brazil in 2024
+Creating a time series of fires in Brazil in 2024

 ## Importing region shapefile and satellite images
 First I tried to use the shapefile of Brazil was obtained from geoboundaries (1) and can be found in the folder region.
 However, this resulted in exceeded memory usage in GEE.